 If good cause is granted, Boards must ensure that Workforce Solutions Office staff:

-opens the appropriate service in TWIST;
+opens the appropriate service in WorkInTexas.com;

 enters good cause in the TANF History/Good Cause Tab; and

-documents the good cause circumstances in Counselor Notes
+documents the good cause circumstances in Case Notes

-Boards must ensure that no medical information is documented in TWIST Counselor Notes.
+Boards must ensure that no medical information is documented in WorkInTexas.com Case Notes.

 Boards must be aware of requirements for the storage and use of disability-related and medical information.
 The Americans with Disabilities Act requires that any medical records or history of a participant must be collected and maintained on separate forms and kept in separate medical files.